AbhinayAmbati/offly/README.md

 ---

-**Made with â¤ï¸ by developers, for developers who want offline-first apps without the complexity.**
+**Made with ❤️ by developers, for developers who want offline-first apps without the complexity.**